elysehadid/elysehadid.github.io/README.md

 ## Tech stack

+This is a static website built with HTML and CSS.

 I love JavaScript (and React!) but I wanted to provide an experience that doesn't require JavaScript.
 I also wanted to make sure the website loads as fast as possible and progressively enhanced.

-This is a static website built with HTML and CSS.
 I progressively enhance the user experience with a Google web font for browsers that support it, and I use best practices to serve images in WebP format when possible.
-I also use this CSS reset from Josh Comeau to ensure the experience is consistent across browsers.
+I also use a CSS reset created by Josh Comeau to ensure the experience is consistent across browsers.

 ## Design

 The design of the page was inspired by Josh Comeua, Wistia, and my friend Nicole Gathany's portfolio.

+### Layout

 The website features a one-page layout with a sticky sidebar.
 For desktop users, I can almost guarantee that my contact info is available at all times.
-For mobile users, I wanted to ensure that the information about me on is legible, concise and easy to digest.
+For mobile users, I wanted to ensure that the copy is legible, concise and easy to digest.

+### Color scheme

+This website has some not-so-subtle easter eggs and cues to my gender identity.
+I am a demisexual transwoman.
+I specifically use black and purple in reference to the demisexual flag.
+The purple used for headings and buttons comes from the demisexual flag, and the projects featured in the Work section use the colors of the trans flag.

 ### Copy